Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 Art Langeler

-was appointed as coach in 2010 after further play-off heartbreaks, His team
+was appointed as coach in 2010 after further play-off heartbreaks.
+His team

-were denied in the play-off final by VVV-Venlo in 2010-11.
+was denied in the play-off final by VVV-Venlo in 2010-11.
 Darryl Lachman

 Eerste Divisie title and promotion.